bhavyakaria/bhavyakaria.github.io/_drafts/simple-coding-tips-to-become-a-better-developer.md

 If you need an in-depth info on why you should use switch then you can checkout this question on StackOverflow.

 >Sometimes it takes 10 years to just get that 1 year which will changes your life.

+### 2: null vs empty object
+Many a times people confuse that null and empty are both same but they are not.
+Null means an object has not been initailized whereas an empty means the object is empty.
+When using `null`, we have to be careful of the NullPointerException.